Mitt Romney: LDS Church service

+Health

+Romney was treated for prostate cancer in summer 2017.
+In 2024, Romney admitted he was worried about being at risk of Alzheimer's disease due to years of working in high-stress jobs.

 Business career

 Management consulting

 After receiving his JD–MBA from Harvard, Romney passed the Michigan bar exam but decided to pursue a career in business rather than law.
 He was recruited by several large companies but joined the Boston Consulting Group (BCG), reasoning that working as a management consultant for a variety of companies would better prepare him for a future position as a chief executive.
 Part of a 1970s wave of top graduates who chose to go into consulting rather than join a large company directly, he found his legal and business education useful in his job.
 He applied BCG principles such as the growth-share matrix, and executives viewed him as having a bright future there.
-At BCG, he was a colleague of Benjamin Netanyahu, with whom he formed a friendship that has lasted for more than 40 years.
+At BCG, he was a colleague of Benjamin Netanyahu, with whom he formed a friendship that has lasted for more than 50 years.